-http://www.cornellmedicine.com/clinical_practices_and_divisions/general_internal_medicine/education The Graduate Program in Clinical Epidemiology & Health Services offers an 8-week intensive summer program or a 2-4 year Master of Science (MS) degree in Clinical Epidemiology & Health Services Research.
+The Graduate Program in Clinical Epidemiology & Health Services offers an 8-week intensive summer program or a 2-4 year Master of Science (MS) degree in Clinical Epidemiology & Health Services Research.
 The program is designed for fellows who wish to plan, implement and analyze quantitative and qualitative research studies, using appropriate research designs.
 The core of the curriculum includes research methodology, biostatistical techniques, data management, decision analysis, health economics and program evaluation.
 Graduates of the Masters program will be prepared to pursue academic careers in a variety of settings where data is required to answer complex questions.
 The emphasis is on training clinician researchers to teach research methods, conduct methodologically rigorous and scientifically sound studies, evaluate programs and perform cost-effectiveness and cost-benefit studies in a variety of populations.
 Many of our fellows doing international research have supplemented their clinical research training by participating in this program's Global Health track.
+Members of the Infectious Diseases Division (Drs.
+Glesby, Fitzgerald) serve as faculty for this training program.